Mare of Easttown: Development

 In January 2019, it was reported that Brad Ingelsby, creator of the show, would write all episodes, with Gavin O'Connor directing.
 Executive producers include Ingelsby, O'Connor, Kate Winslet, Paul Lee, Mark Roybal, and Gordon Gray.
 In January 2020, it was announced that Craig Zobel would replace O'Connor as director due to scheduling issues and also serve as executive producer.

+To prepare for the role of Colin Zabel, Peters participated in a ride-along with the Marple Township Police Department.
+He also worked with dialect coach Susanne Sulby on the local accent and used a roughly 20-minute recording of a Delaware County-area resident as a reference, listening to it regularly during production.

-Regarding the setting, Ingelsby stated "sort of an amalgam" which he explained "It’s Coatesville, it’s Aston, it’s Drexel Hill."
+Regarding the setting, Ingelsby stated "sort of an amalgam" which he explained "It's Coatesville, it's Aston, it's Drexel Hill."
 Ingelsby stated that he chose the name Easttown because "it sounded like such a generic town name."

 Casting

 It was announced in January 2019 that Kate Winslet had been cast to star in the miniseries.
 In September 2019, the cast was rounded out with Julianne Nicholson, Jean Smart, Angourie Rice, Evan Peters, Cailee Spaeny and David Denman.
 John Douglas Thompson, Patrick Murney, Ben Miles, Katie Kreisler, James McArdle, Sosie Bacon, Joe Tippett, Neal Huff were cast in October 2019.
 In February 2021, it was announced that Guy Pearce joined the cast, replacing Miles in his role.
 In the same month, Mackenzie Lansing, Kate Arrington, Ruby Cruz, James Easter Bradford, Elisa Davis, Enid Graham, Justin Hurtt-Dunkley, Izzy King, Jack Mulhern, Anthony Norman, Drew Scheid, and Madeline Weinstein were cast.